 This meant that the new Museum was now an integral part of what was once Parata Township, now Elizabeth Street, Waikanae, the beginning of Waikanae town.
 More information about the township can be found in the Museum’s records.

-The Museum became an Incorporated Society in November 1983.
+The Museum became an Incorporated Society in 1984.
 When the museum was established the New Zealand Post & Telegraph Department donated a significant amount of out-dated telephone and telegraph equipment including the original Waikanae Telephone Exchange (in use from 1897 to 1917) and the exchange that replaced it.
 These remain as valued exhibits.